martijnl00/autodoc/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to helloWorld's documentation!
+Welcome to DCP's documentation of data_fetch!
 ======================================

 .. toctree::
    :maxdepth: 3
    :caption: Contents:

-   autodoc
-   autodoc_scraper
    modules

 Indices and tables